American Revolutionary War

 Map IV IV

 In the Encyclopedia project, I focus on political and cultural influences that construct modern perceptions of knowledge and experience.

-The compilation by Diderot & d'Alembert, Encyclopedia, or a Systematic Dictionary of the Sciences, Arts, and Craft, first published in 1751 as part of the Enlightenment movement, became a starting point to put my own compilation together using medium size prints with some text, like plates from a book.
+My starting point is the compilation by Diderot & d'Alembert, Encyclopedia, or a Systematic Dictionary of the Sciences, Arts, and Craft, first published in 1751 as part of the Enlightenment movement.

 JAMES MICHAEL PUSTORINO:

 We have a great need to understand and explain the parameters of our existence.
 Modern civilization is in a steady process of discovery, investigation, collection and explanation of the world in which we live.
 Landscape is significant because of its human history, purpose, usefulness or geological drama.
 Studies of animal or plant life can lead to an understanding of greater systems that may govern natural law or affect how we maintain the resources we need to survive.
 Elements and artifacts in nature and in ancient or modern culture are being cultivated, packaged, and re-presented to us even as our civilized urban society advances upon the domains of nature and our human past.